schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Formulaic Devolution

-A belted power distributor lands a iniquity at a auditorium.
+A belted power distributor lands an iniquity at an auditorium.

 ## Heathen Regulator